bala219/Volcano-Processing-Prototype/README.md

 ```

 ## Prototype
-This repository holds the bare-metal processing framework required for processing a given SQL statement.
+This repository holds the bare-metal processing framework required for processing a given SQL statement. *processing/volcano.hpp* contains the skeletong for each of the operations that are used to evaluate a given SQL.

+# Task

+Your task is to implement the following

+1. Implement missing operations in *volcano.hpp*
+2. Implement the volcano based execution plan as well as compiled execution plan for the given queries

+The results of both the models must evaluate to equal.